ashu1click/Insta_Web_Scraping/README.md

 ## Insta Data Profiling

-Have a look at "keto.csv" for the data extracted from isntagram for "keto" diet.
+Have a look at "keto.csv" for the data extracted from instagram for "keto" diet.